 Is there a deadline?

-The deadline to turn in financial aid forms to FAST, including tax returns, for all current and prospective students is January 31st, 2015.
+The deadline to turn in financial aid forms to SSS, including tax returns, for all current and prospective students is February 1st, 2016.

 Must I reapply for next year?

 Yes.
 Financial aid is determined on a yearly basis.
 You will need to submit a PFS application and income tax return.
 Financial aid awards will not be made if the account carries an unresolved past due balance.

 The FAC maintains strict confidentiality over financial aid files.
 Only those who are directly involved in the decision-making process and administration of financial aid have access to the information.